 Real Estate Law and Litigation

 - At issue in Solar General Contractor, Ltc. v.
 Urban Redevelopments, Inc. was the purchase of a property which was saddled with accessibility issues due to separate litigation threatened against the property.
 Where an agreement to purchase was entered in contemplation of immediate occupancy and use, the court held that our client the purchaser was not compelled to accept title to the property when the title was threatened with serious future litigation and access issues.
-The court held in our client’s favor that the title at issue was not ‘merchantable title’ which was a requisite for the act of sale.
+The court held in our client’s favor that the title at issue was not ‘merchantable’ which was a requisite for the act of sale.
 345 So.2d 558 (La.
 App.
-4 Cir., 1977).
+4 Cir.
+1977).

 - In Junior Money Bags, Ltd. v.
 Segal, we represented the holder of a chattel mortgage whose interest, in the New Orleans Gondola System over the Mississippi River after the Louisiana World’s Fair, was recorded and perfected prior to the items being placed on the lessor’s land.
 The court held that our client’s prior-perfected rights primed the lessor’s rights, which arose only when the gondola tower was erected on the leased land.
 The court found that while our client had a right to remove the gondola towers, he was not required to remove “all or nothing” and thus could not be required to remove the towers’ foundations which were anchored by underground pilings.
-Because the lease at the time it was purchased by our client could have been dissolved at any time by lessor, we established that our client was not bound to personally discharge any of the lessee’s obligations under the lease.
+Because the lease at the time it was purchased by our client (as the seizing creditor) could have been dissolved at any time by lessor, we established that our client was not bound to personally discharge any of the lessee’s obligations under the lease.
 970 F.2d 1 (5th Cir.
 1992).

 - We represented a landowner in the case Holmes v.
 Parish of St. Charles, in which we protected a landowner’s right to revoke a conditional donation of land to the parish, when the land after eight years had not been put to the use proposed by the parish government.
-The parcel of land conveyed to parish government for a proposed roadway was held to be a conditional onerous donation inter vivos and not a dedication to public use.
+The parcel of land conveyed to the parish government for a proposed roadway was held to be a conditional onerous donation inter vivos and not a dedication to public use.
 The court found that the donation’s reference to a Parish Ordinance incorporated the Ordinance by reference, which recognized the conditional purpose of the donation.
 As a result, the donation of the land to the parish could be revoked for failure of the parish to fulfill the condition contained in the donation.
-The Parish was also ordered to lift restrictions on the adjoining property resubdivision.
+The Parish was also ordered to lift restrictions on our client’s adjoining property to allow for resubdivision.
 653 So.2d 653 (La.
 App.
-5 Cir., 1995).
+5 Cir.
+1995).

 - In Corinne Park Civic Ass’n et al v.
-Police Jury of St. Bernard et al, we represented a civic association and property owners in their claim against the Parish Police Jury.
+Police Jury of St. Bernard et al, we represented a civic association and property owners in their claim against the Parish Police Jury concerning drainage.
 We determinatively established that the Parish Police Jury had assumed maintenance responsibility for a drainage system, including a drainage canal which was flooding our clients’ property.
 The court held that the drainage canal was an essential part of the drainage system.
 416 So.2d 106 (La.
 1982).

 - Representing a commercial lessee in Saladino v.
 Rault Petroleum Corp. et al, we successfully defended a commercial lessee from having its lease terminated by a lessor who failed to properly notify the lessee of default.
 Because we established that the lessor failed to comply with the methods of notification required by the lease, the lessor’s action to accelerate rental payments and terminate the lease was premature.
 This effectual defense allowed our client the commercial lessee to continue in its lease of the property.
 436 So.2d 714 (La.
 App.
-4 Cir., 1983).
+4 Cir.
+1983).